Calculating accrued annual leave

 Employees start accruing 1/12 of their annual leave allowance each month, from their first day on the job.
 For example, if your company’s holiday allowance is 30 days, after 6 months, a full-time employee will have accrued 15 days.

-Calculating accrued holiday for an employee who starts part-way through the year
+Calculating pro rata holiday entitlement for an employee who starts part-way through the year

 Calculating accrued annual leave becomes more complicated when the employee starts partway through the year.

-Let’s say your leave year runs from January 1 – December 31, and a new employee starts in April.
-Their holiday entitlement will be based on the period from April to the end of December, which is 9/12 of a full year’s holiday allowance.
+To accurately calculate holiday entitlement for a new starter, you need to know your holiday year start date.
+For example, if your leave year runs from January 1 – December 31, and a new employee starts in April, you would use a pro rata holiday calculator to determine their entitlement based on the period from April to the end of December.
+This is 9/12 of a full year’s holiday allowance.
 If they’re a full-time member of staff entitled to 28 days paid leave a year, the employee who starts in April will be entitled to 9/12 of 28, which is 21 days.

 What if an employee leaves?

-If an employee leaves your company, you have to work out how much holiday they’ve accrued and taken to calculate their final month’s salary.
-If, on one hand, they’ve taken less holiday than they’ve accrued, they still some of their allowance left and need to be compensated for it.
-If, conversely, they’ve taken more annual leave than they’ve accrued, the difference should be deducted from their final salary payment.
+If an employee leaves your company, you need to calculate holiday entitlement based on their leaving date to determine how much holiday they’ve accrued and taken for their final month’s salary.
+The leaving date is crucial for accurately calculating accrued leave.
+The notice period also affects holiday pay calculations, as any outstanding holiday entitlement should be included in the final pay or Payment in Lieu of Notice (PILON) if applicable.
+If they’ve taken less holiday than they’ve accrued, they still have some of their allowance left and need to be compensated for it.
+If they’ve taken more annual leave than they’ve accrued, the difference should be deducted from their final salary payment.
+Employees can request leave and managers can approve it using HR tools or an employee portal, making it easier to track and calculate outstanding leave at the point of leaving.

 Tell your employees how annual leave accrual works

 You need to inform new employees about how annual leave accrual works at your company, when they first start.
-The best way to do this is to include details of annual leave accrual to your company’s absence policy and their employment contract.
+The best way to do this is to include details of annual leave accrual in your company’s absence policy and in the employee’s contract.
+Employers must clearly outline their holiday policies in employment contracts to avoid disputes regarding holiday entitlement and carry over.
 This should include:

 Are you looking for a simple way to calculate accrued annual leave, as well as track your staff’s holiday allowance?
-Sign up for you free trial of ScheduleLeave today
+Sign up for your free trial of ScheduleLeave today